jeradM/custom-lovelace/circle-sensor-element/README.md

-##This component was renamed `circle-sensor-card` is hosted at https://github.com/custom-cards/circle-sensor-card.
+### This component was renamed `circle-sensor-card` and is hosted at https://github.com/custom-cards/circle-sensor-card.

 Custom element for lovelace picture-elements card